 Softpedia also carry Script Timer.

-Script Timer is now compatible with OS X 10.9 (Mavericks).
+Script Timer is now compatible with OS X 10.9 (Mavericks) and the forthcoming OS X 10.10 (Yosemite).

 Please note: Script Timer is not yet compliant with OS X’s Gatekeeper technology.
 Please see FAQ #30.